Wildfires kill couple married for 75 years and leave 500+ missing

 "Sadly, we just found out that Christina did not survive the fire," cousin Brittney Vinculado said Wednesday.

 Hanson's father, 55-year-old Michael Hanson, suffered third-degree burns on over half his body and was at Sutter Santa Rosa Regional Hospital before it was evacuated, Riordan said.
-He was in a medically induced coma
+He was in a medically induced coma.

 Sutter tried to transfer him by helicopter to San Francisco for treatment, but smoke prevented the chopper from taking off, Riordan said.
 Instead, he was transferred by ambulance.